So you’ve successfully created your first Shift Gig, congrats! Now it’s time to learn how to hire, manage, and pay your workers.

 To review the workers who have applied to your gig, click on each individual worker card.
 You’ll be able to see any responses they have provided in the optional application questionnaire, as well as review other details in their profile, like their references, education, or work history.

 From here, you can message worker applicants to ask them questions about their application.
 Or you can provide them with additional information about working the gig, like special instructions for arriving and departing.

 Once you find a worker (or workers) you’d like to hire for the gig, select hire.
-GigSmart will automatically notify the worker you’d like to hire them for your gig.
+GigSmart will automatically notify the worker you’d like to hire.
 The worker will show in an offered state and GigSmart will take care of confirming the worker is available and interested in working your gig.
 As soon as the worker accepts, they’ll show in the app as hired.
 At this time the actual address of your gig will be shared with the worker.
-Outside of hired Workers, the gig address will always be kept private.
+Outside of hired workers, the gig address will always be kept private.

 Manage Workers During Your Gig

 Once the scheduled time for your gig has arrived, it’s up to you to manage each hired worker for your gig.
 As a reminder, you can always use the in-app messaging features to directly text or call your workers should you need to speak with them to answer any questions or confirm any final gig details.